Separation Under One Roof

 - Changes to your households’ finances

 After separation, people may discontinue or limit the use of a joint bank account or a joint credit card.
 The rise in unemployment and underemployment and for some an uncertain security of employment may result in this being difficult to achieve.
 What do you do?
 The most important message is to look to make changes to the current arrangements.

-Make no mistake, as coronavirus ravages life as we know it and we learn to adapt to a new way of living (even on a temporary basis), family law will also adapt and separation under one roof will see evidence of it occurring like it has never seen it before.
+As we learn to adapt to a new way of living and as working from home becomes normalised, family law will also adapt and separation under one roof will see evidence of it occurring like it has never done before.

-Lisa Wagner is an Accredited Family Law Specialist on Sydney’s North Shore specialising in complex property matters and children’s work.
-If you have a Family Law enquiry, please contact us on (02) 9437 0010 or firstname.lastname@example.org to discuss your matter in complete confidence.
+Doolan Wagner Family Lawyers offer specialist family law advice in St Leonards on Sydney’s North Shore.
+If you have recently separated or have a Family Law enquiry, please contact us on (02) 9437 0010 or send us an email at email@example.com to discuss your matter in complete confidence.
 We have a team of experienced and caring professional family lawyers available to help you in this difficult time.